 Examinations play an important part in your life at Park Community School.
-The examinations that you take this year will have an impact on what you do in the future, so we want to make sure that they run smoothly for you.
+During this year if you have opted for a vocation qualification you will be working on units that make up part of your final grades.
+In the Summer you will also be sitting your GCSE English Literature Exam.
+The examinations and units that you take this year will have an impact on what you do in the future, so we want to make sure that they run smoothly for you.

-This booklet has been produced to help you prepare for your forthcoming examinations.
+This booklet has been produced to help you prepare for your forthcoming examinations and assessments.
 Please read it carefully and share it with your parent(s)/carer(s) so that they are also aware of the examination regulations and the procedures to follow.
 Students are referred to in this booklet as candidates.